mlin/GenomicSQLite/docs/internals.md

 SQLite's [file format](https://www.sqlite.org/fileformat.html) divides the database file into a number of fixed-size pages, and it makes I/O requests one page at a time.
 The [compression layer](https://github.com/mlin/sqlite_zstd_vfs) is a [VFS extension](https://www.sqlite.org/vfs.html) intermediating these requests, using [Zstandard](https://facebook.github.io/zstd/) to compress pages as they're written out and decompress as they're read back in.
 It uses background thread pools both to parallelize page compression and to "prefetch" during sequential scans.

-The compressed pages must be stored in a file that can still be randomly accessed and updated, despite now being variable-length.
-To solve this, the compression layer uses an "outer" SQLite database, effectively nesting one database inside another.
+The compressed pages are now variable length, yet still must be stored in a disk file that can be randomly accessed and updated.
+To solve this, the compression layer uses an "outer" SQLite3 database, effectively nesting one database inside another.
 Where SQLite would write database page #P at offset P × page_size in the disk file, instead `INSERT INTO outer_page_table(rowid,data) VALUES(P,compressed_inner_page)`, and later `SELECT data FROM outer_page_table WHERE rowid=P`.
 Outer database transactions maintain ACID reliability (use at your own risk).

 ## Genomic Range Index